 What is it?

-The gradebook is a feature in Blackboard that allows you to access all the data related to any coursework and assessments in your module.
+The Gradebook is a feature in Blackboard that allows you to access data related to coursework and assessments in your module.

 What does it do?